FedericoPonzi/BillionTriplesDataset/report/README.md

 Using distinct with strings, and then wc -l:
 3895

-Using distinct with RDFStatement, and then wc -l:
+Using distinct with RDFStatement, and then `wc -l`:

     6756599
 also, the second approach is very more slow and memory expensive.
 * In the first case, we are moving only the subject text.
 * In the second, we are moving everything instead.